Aaron Kampman

-Aaron Allan Kampman (/ˈkæmpmən/; born November 30, 1979) is a former American football defensive end who played ten seasons in the National Football League (NFL).
-He played college football for the University of Iowa.
-He was drafted by Green Bay Packers in the fifth round of the 2002 NFL Draft, and also played for the Jacksonville Jaguars.
+Aaron Allan Kampman (/ˈkæmpmən/; born November 30, 1979) is an American former professional football player who was a defensive end for ten seasons in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes.
+He was selected by Green Bay Packers in the fifth round of the 2002 NFL draft, and also played for the Jacksonville Jaguars.

-Early years
+Early life

 Aaron Kampman played high school football for Aplington–Parkersburg High School.
-Despite a student body of only 270, it has produced four NFL players.
-Kampman, Casey Wiegmann, Jared DeVries, and Brad Meester are all Aplington–Parkersburg graduates who played for the late Ed Thomas and went on to the NFL.
-Thomas was named the 2005 NFL High School Coach of the Year.

 Kampman lettered three times in football and basketball and four times in track in high school.
 He was an all-state basketball player as a senior, and he placed third in the shot put at the state meet his junior and senior seasons.

 In football, Kampman led Aplington–Parkersburg to three straight playoff appearances and a runner-up finish in the state championship as a junior.
 His teams had a record of 26–7 over his three years there.
 Kampman played the linebacker position and set school records for tackles in a game (26), a season (188), and a career (447).
 He was the team MVP his junior and senior seasons and team captain as a senior.

 Kampman received a number of honors in high school.
 He was named the Iowa Class 2A Player of the Year, a USA Today second-team All-American, and a Parade Magazine All-American.
 Additionally, he was named district MVP and an Iowa all-state selection as a junior and as a senior, and he was an Elite all-state selection as a senior.
 Kampman also earned team MVP honors in the Iowa Shrine all-star game following his senior season, leading his team with 13 tackles.